crate/crate/docs/general/ddl/data-types.rst

 ``AT TIME ZONE``
 ................

-You can use the ``AT TIME ZONE`` clause to modify a timestamp in one of two different ways:
+You can use the ``AT TIME ZONE`` clause to modify a timestamp in two different ways.
+It converts a timestamp without time zone to a timestamp with time zone and vice versa.

 .. contents::
    :local: